Induction and initial training

 Most organisations have ‘unwritten rules’ about interaction between colleagues (such as who makes the coffee, where people sit at breaks, when it’s okay to interrupt someone in their work).
 Some people will come into a workplace and pick these rules up quickly and easily; others may find it more difficult, for example, someone who has a learning disability or a person who is on the autistic spectrum.

-Be aware of the ‘unwritten rules’ of your workplace and be prepared to explain these to a new employee with a disability.
+Be aware of the ‘unwritten rules’ of your workplace and be prepared to explain these to a new disabled employee.
 Do not assume employees will automatically pick these up by themselves.

 Sometimes a taken-for-granted workplace practice can put a disabled person at a disadvantage.
 It will be important in these circumstances to recognise that an adjustment is required.